ELS-RD/anonymisation/README.md

 - search for all first last names discovered with other patterns
 - post process offsets to remove space at the begining and the end
 - post process offsets to detect offset starting or ending in the middle of a word
+- change first_name_dictionary and comment its functions
+- post process to remove M Mme, etc. in offsets
+- post process to remove spaces in offsets

 - implement prediction with multi thread (pipe)
 - search for phone number, social security number, etc.